Jackie McKeown: The Mars Hotel

 In 2001 Mckeown began collaborating with The Yummy Fur's Paul Thomson, making absurdist electronic pop under the name 10,000 Volt Ghost.
 With the addition of Jenni McKenzie, this outfit became The Mars Hotel (Thomson soon leaving to form Pro Forma then Franz Ferdinand with fellow ex-Yummy Fur member Alex Kapranos) The Mars Hotel performed its last show on New Year's Eve 2004.

 1990s

 McKeown began writing and recording songs with Michael McGaughrin.
 This became 1990s with the addition of former Yummy Fur bassist Jamie McMorrow.
 It was at this time that the nickname 'Jackie' was given to him via his bandmates.
 After a handful of gigs, 1990s were signed to the label Rough Trade Records and released the albums Cookies (2007) and Kicks (2009).
 1990s performed extensively throughout Europe, America, Canada, Australia, Japan and Brazil.
 Over the winter of 2010/2011, they recorded a third album but, since parting ways with RoughTrade, it remains unreleased.

 Trans

 It was announced on 21 August 2013 that McKeown will collaborate with guitarist Bernard Butler under the name of Trans.
 The band made their live debut at the 2013 Liverpool Psychedelic Festival.
 The band released two EPs.

-Personal life

-McKeown resides in Glasgow's West End.